Want to know your number one marketing and customer service resource (that can also boost employee engagement)?

 7. Turn Your Employees into Brand Advocates

 Positive employee engagement pays dividends!
-Most practices don’t have a plan for engaging employees, indoctrinating them with the WHY of the practice.
-When you can connect with them on that level, then you’ll see them transform into solid brand advocates.
+Most practices don’t have a plan for engaging employees, imbuing them with the WHY of the practice.
+When you can connect with them on that level, you’ll see them transform into solid brand advocates.

 Moreover, rewarding employees with different practice trinkets will also help increase your visibility.
 These items can include: